 PI: Sophia Choukas-Bradley; co-investigators: Tina Goldstein, Brian Thoma, Rachel Salk, & Mike Marshal

 Project TIDE is a mixed methods study aimed at understanding the intersection of LGBTQ+ experiences and mood symptomatology among adolescents who are in treatment for bipolar disorder (PI of overarching treatment study: Dr. Tina Goldstein).
 Aim 1 of Project TIDE is to use longitudinal modeling techniques to understand the developmental intersection of mood symptomatology, suicidality, and LGBT-related experiences, using quantitative data.
 Aim 2 is to understand the intersection of bipolar disorder and LGBT development in greater nuance and depth, through qualitative interviews.
 We completed 20 qualitative interviews with adolescents in 2019.
-We then developed a qualitative coding system in collaboration with Pitt’s University Center for Social & Urban Research (UCSUR), and we are beginning qualitative analyses in the fall of 2019.
+We then developed a qualitative coding system in collaboration with Pitt’s University Center for Social & Urban Research (UCSUR), and qualitative analyses are now underway.
 We will begin quantitative data analyses once participants have completed their follow-up waves in the overarching treatment outcome study.
 This study is partially funded by a grant from the Clinical and Translational Science Institute (CTSI).